webdevelopers-eu/javascript-dna/README.md

 }, 'Test', callback);
 ```

-Note: When your fetcher returns `false` then default `$.AJAX` fetcher will be called instead.
-If you return `false` from your fetcher then you are supposed not to resolve `dfd` Deferred object.
+Note: When your downloader returns `false` then default `$.AJAX` downloader will be called instead.
+If you return `false` from your downloader then you are supposed not to resolve `dfd` Deferred object.

 ### Custom Script Evaluation